For more information, please review the “Mediation” section of our Appeal Guide.

 • The availability of the OLT

 • The accessibility of the location

-Mediation that deals with land in the Greater Toronto Area (GTA) usually takes place at the BON’s offices in Toronto.
+A mediation that deals with land in the Greater Toronto Area (GTA) usually takes place at the OLT’s offices in Toronto.
 If the subject property is located outside of the GTA, mediations may be held at the local municipal office, a lawyer’s office, or another amenable location.
 Mediations may also be convened electronically (phone or video).

-Before the mediation is confirmed, the BON must receive the most current appraisal and/or export report(s) relied upon at the mediation.
-Materials shall be provided electronically to the Board’s by email: BON.Registrar@ontario.ca
+Before the mediation is confirmed, the OLT must receive the most current appraisal and/or export report(s) relied upon at the mediation.
+Materials shall be provided electronically to the Tribunal by email at OLT.Registrar@ontario.ca.

-Before the date of the mediation, the BON also requires a list of all the attendees.
+Before the date of the mediation, the OLT also requires a list of all the attendees.

 Materials Required Before Your Mediation

-In order to confirm a mediation date, you will be required to provide current materials to the BON by electronic submission.
-Once these are received, your mediation date will be confirmed with a Notice of Mediation.
+In order to confirm a mediation date, you will be required to provide current materials to the OLT by electronic submission.
+Once these are received, your mediation date will be confirmed by return mail.

 Examples of materials you could provide are:

 - Property appraisals and market evaluations